 Thanks to modern thermal analysis, testing for glass transition temperature has become significantly faster and cheaper in recent years.
 The most standard thermal methods for determining transition temperature are Thermomechanical Analysis (TMA), Dynamic Mechanical Analysis (DMA), and Differential Scanning Calorimetry (DSC).

 Thermomechanical Analysis (TMA): A thermomechanical analysis uses a small sample of material, which is heated on a quartz stage.
 A rod inside the machine places a small amount of force on the top of the sample, and the movement of the rod is measured with a linear variable differential transformer or LVDT.
 The entire instrument is heated at a slow rate, usually 5 degrees C per minute.
 This data is reported as a curve, where change in length is plotted versus temperature.
 The slope of the resulting curve is called the coefficient of linear thermal expansion, or COLTE.
 The glass transition temperature is the point at which the slope of the line changes, as seen below.

 TMA may also be used in flexure or penetrations modes.
 In these approaches a larger force is applied until the probe deflects significantly.

-Differential Scanning Calorimetry (DSC): In this test method, a small sample is heated while measuring the amount of energy required to heat the sample.
+In the DSC test method, a small sample is heated while measuring the amount of energy required to heat the sample.
 This value is then compared to an inert reference material.
 Because the glass transition temperature will create a change in the properties of the material, the polymer chains reorient, requiring a change in energy to heat.
 This shows as an inflection on the curve.
 Three points may be selected and reported: the onset, which is the lowest value, the mid-point and end point.